syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-MaUI.md

 {% endtabs %}

-## Save and View the PDF document in windows:
+## Save and View the PDF document in windows

 Add the following **SaveWindows.cs** file to the **Project-> Platforms-> Windows** directory to save and view the PDF document in the windows machine.